bsycorp/inkfish/README.md

 Modifiers alter the processing of a particular ACL.
 Currently supported modifiers are:

 * `quiet` - Suppresses logging of successful requests for the URL pattern or S3 bucket.
+CONNECT will still be logged, but not individual requests.
+This is useful for thing like SQS or log upload endpoints where many requests are expected under ordinary circumstances.

 ## Metadata lookup